When it comes to using epoxy to make a resin table, there is a cardinal rule you have to follow. Whether you like it or not.

-What I mean by that is resin will do what it’s supposed to do.
-We, as crafters and artists, need to work within the confines and the limits of the resin to get the results we want.
+Crafters and artists work within the confines and the limits of the resin to get the results we want.

 How do you do that?

-Okay, we’re only going to back to high school chemistry for 30 seconds.
+Okay, we’re only going to back to high school for 30 seconds.
 Hang with me…

 The side A of a resin kit is epoxy.
 It has long chains of molecules that contain several elements.
 The side B is an amine-based chemical.
 It is specifically formulated to link with that epoxy.
 (That’s why using one manufacturer’s resin with another manufacturer’s hardener can be a reason why your resin doesn’t cure.)

 By themselves, the resin and hardener don’t do much, but the magic happens when you combine them.
 The parts of each merge to start a chemical reaction, which crosslinks all the molecules.
 This crosslinking produces heat and eventually creates a solid mass of resin.
 Feeling your resin get hot is a good thing.
 This is what we see as resin curing.

 Gee Katherine, thanks for the chemistry lesson.
 But how does this help me make an epoxy river table?

 Ah, resin padawan.
 When you are pouring resin in thick layers, as you do for making the epoxy table, there can be a lot of heat.
 And unfortunately, that isn’t always a good thing.